shipshapecode/shepherd/README.md

 ### [Budibase Shepherd Tour Plugin](https://github.com/JayP718/tour_shepherd_bb_plugin)

-[Budibase](https://budibase.com/) is an open source application which allows you develop low code applications rapidly and efficiently.This [Budibase](https://budibase.com/) Shepherd tour plugin allows you to create interative walkthroughs for you application.
+[Budibase](https://budibase.com/) is an open source application which allows you develop low code applications rapidly and efficiently.This [Budibase](https://budibase.com/) Shepherd tour plugin allows you to create interative walkthroughs for your application.

 ### Your Project Here